hjw-1014/learngit/readme.txt

 Git is a distributed version of control system.
 Git is a free software distributed under GPL.
 Git has a mutable index called stage
-Git tracks changes of files.
+Git tracks changes of all the files.
 Creating a new branch is quick and simple.
 Manage branches.
 Git is a free software.